 If you’re anything like me, you’ve done more cooking in the last year than you did in the decade before, and since the laying low and staying home moto doesn’t seem to be ending any time soon, it appears I’ll be happily cooking up a storm for a while to come.

 Whether they started as not non-stick or just lost it along the way, my pans have all seen better days.
-So, I recently started my search for a pan that was a joy to cook with, one that would be non-stick and multi-purpose.
+So, I recently started searching for a pan that was a joy to cook with, one that would be non-stick and multi-purpose.
 That search led me to; The Always Pan.

-The reviews, posts, claims all said this pan was, without a doubt, revolutionary.
-So I reached out to them and asked if I could put their pan to the test, they said, Yes!
+The reviews, posts, and claims all said this pan was, without a doubt, revolutionary.
+So I reached out to them and asked if I could put their pan to the test, and they said, Yes!

-As I took it out of the box and gave it a quick clean (as directed), I began to look closer as I shot the pan, pot, steamer all in one.
+As I took it out of the box and gave it a quick clean (as directed), I began to look closer as I shot the pan, pot, and steamer all in one.

 Since it had passed the visual test and is a beautiful pan, it was onto cooking, 30 days of it to be exact.

 We wanted to put The Always Pan through its paces, so we started simple and worked our way up.